yenthusiastic/Musical-Wristband/Project_Documentation.md

 <ul>3.3.
 Solder wires with female pin headers to the Neopixel.
 We only need 3 wires for 3 pins: VCC, GND and Data IN</ul>

 <ul>3.4.
 Prepare 1 row of 6 female pin headers and 5 medium to high value resistors (100 kilohm - 50 megohm).
 Solder one end of all 5 resistors to the first pin and the other end of each resistor to each of the remaining pin.
-An explanation of the capacitive sensors is available on the <a href="http://playground.arduino.cc/Main/CapacitiveSensor?from=Main.CapSense">Arduino website</a>.</ul>
+An explanation of the capacitive sensors is available on the <a href="http://playground.arduino.cc/Main/CapacitiveSensor?from=Main.CapSense">Arduino website</a>.
+Here I use a 4.7M Ohm resistor and I find it fairly good and responsive enough.
+Using higher-value resistor would give you a more responsive sensor.</ul>

 <img src="/Media/Photo%205.4c.jpg" width="400" height="300">